 Is Debarking a Dog Painful?

 No, debarking a dog isn’t completely painful because of the anesthesia.
 However, as the anesthesia wears off, it’s possible for a dog to feel some form of discomfort.
-A vet can provide painkillers or sedatives in such cases.
+A vet will provide painkillers or sedatives in such cases.

 After the procedure, your pet will go through some minor pain and discomfort in the vocal region.
 All debarking patients are provided pain medication to help with the healing process.